 NatWest Group plc (NWG) Ord GBP1

-Generally, that makes for a more stable source of revenue, but just at the moment it's causing a lot of pain.
+Generally, that makes for a more stable source of revenue, but at the moment it has the potential to cause headaches.
 With interest rates on savings accounts already on the floor, banks can't push funding costs much lower.
 But competition and regulatory action means the interest rates it can charge borrowers are falling.
 That's an unpleasant combination for loan profitability.
-The possibility of negative interest rates from the Bank of England would be uncharted territory, but would most likely make matters worse.

-But while the income and profit lines are moving around a lot at the moment, it's the balance sheet that really pops off the page.
-At the full year NatWest reported a Common Equity Tier (CET1) ratio of 18.5%.
-That's ludicrously high - reflecting both internally generated capital as well as the decline in "risk weighted assets" or "RWAs" which forms the dominator of the CET1 ratio.
-The planned exit from the Republic of Ireland should free up yet more capital in the coming years - with a EUR4bn loan book already earmarked for sale.
+But for all the moves in the income and profit lines over the last year, it's still the balance sheet that really pops off the page.
+NatWest's running on a Common Equity Tier (CET1) ratio of 18.7%.
+That's ludicrously high.
+The planned exit from the Republic of Ireland should free up yet more capital in the coming years.

-NatWest might be justifiably peeved at being ordered by the regulator not to pay dividends last year when its balance sheet is practically overflowing with capital.
-However, the real question is what the bank intends to do with something in the region of £7.6bn of surplus capital going forwards.
-Dividends are back, but we suspect trimming the government's 62% stake in the business is also at the top of the list.
-The bank has approval to buy up to 4.99% of its share back from the government each year
+That inevitably raises questions about what the bank intends to do with the billions in surplus capital going forwards.
+Dividends are back, but we suspect trimming the government's 55% stake in the business will take priority over dividend growth.
+The bank has approval to buy up to 4.99% of its share back from the government each year.

-The risk of the UK economy nosediving, and bad loans mounting remain substantial.
-And the stubbornly low interest rate environment will hamper income growth for some time.
-However, investing is a long-term game, and a balance sheet awash with capital should allow NatWest to weather a spell of poor results.
+The stubbornly low interest rate environment will hamper income growth until a rate announcement's made.
+However, investing is a long-term game, and a balance sheet awash with capital should allow NatWest to weather a spell of lacklustre results.
 The bank that emerges will be both smaller and duller than what went before, but ultimately that may be no bad thing.

 Natwest key facts